fluffy/blinky/design.md

 - ExtOut 10 MHz output from MCO

 - SyncOut 1 pps output - inverts on buffer
 - SyncMon 1 pps in ( from SyncOut )
 - SyncIn 1 pps input - inverts on buffer
 - GpsIn 1 pps input

+ On blink board
+ - AUX_CLK, AUX_GPS_PPS , GPS_RX, GPX_TX not used

+ - CLK on PA15 is 2.048 Mhz signal

  ## Timers

 system clock or RefIn drives main 32 bit counter with overflow to 16 bit